Daniel L Kaler, DDS, PC Listed by beast Ransomware Group

 Daniel L. Kaler, DDS, PC offers unparalleled orthodontic services to children, teens, and adults in Sioux City, Le Mars, IA, and Wayne, NE.
 The practice is dedicated to creating beautiful, healthy smiles through gentle and effective treatments in a comfortable environment.

 On February 17, 2026, the orthodontic practice Daniel L. Kaler, DDS, PC appeared on the leak site of the beast Ransomware Group.
-The Iowa and Nebraska dental provider, which treats children, teens, and adults across Sioux City, Le Mars, and Wayne, had internal files exfiltrated during a ransomware incident.
+The Iowa and Nebraska dental provider, which treats children, teens, and adults across Sioux City, Le Mars, and Wayne, is claimed to have had internal files exfiltrated during a ransomware incident.
 Public reporting indicates that patient and employee records may have been among the stolen data, although the exact number of affected individuals remains unknown.

 Available reporting describes the incident as a classic ransomware attack in which the threat actors gained access, exfiltrated files, and later listed the practice on their public leak site when demands were not met.
 The data exposed consists of internal files; no technical details about the initial access vector have been disclosed.
 The practice serves families in three communities and maintains records that typically include names, addresses, dates of birth, Social Security numbers for insurance purposes, medical histories, and payment information.